fredrik-rose/ArtificialNeuralNetwork/README.md

 # Usage

 ```
-$ python main.py -h
+$ python main.py --help
-usage: main.py [-h] [-t] [-e] [-x]
+usage: main.py [-h] [-c {mlp,cnn}] [-t] [-a] [-n N] [-e] [-x]

 Handwritten-digit classifier.

 optional arguments:
   -h, --help    show this help message and exit
+  -c {mlp,cnn}  classifier backbone (default: mlp)
-  -t          train the classifier
+  -t            train the classifier (default: False)
+  -a            use data augmentation (default: False)
+  -n N          use only every N:th training sample (default: 1)
-  -e          evaluate the classifier
+  -e            evaluate the classifier (default: False)
-  -x          visualize images
+  -x            visualize images (default: False)
 ```

 Start by running the application using the '-t' argument to train a classifier, possibly with the '-e' argument for evaluation after each training epoch.
+Note that the training will take a long time to complete.
 Once the classifier is trained run with '-e' to evaluate on the test dataset or '-x' to visualize subsets of correctly and incorrectly classified images.

 ## Test